 Best Battambang Restaurants

-Across the river at Russey Restaurant at colonial-inspired Bambu hotel, you can try generous portions of expertly prepared Cambodian favourites, such as their fresh spring rolls, Cambodian curry, rich samlor kor ko, a hearty Cambodian soup made with kroeung, and one of the finest renditions we’ve had of lok lak, a peppery beef pepper dish that is one of Cambodia’s most quintessential.
+Across the river at Russey Restaurant at colonial-inspired Bambu Hotel, you can try generous portions of expertly prepared Cambodian favourites, such as their fresh spring rolls, Cambodian curry, rich samlor kor ko, a hearty Cambodian soup made with kroeung, and one of the finest renditions we’ve had of lok lak, a peppery beef pepper dish that is one of Cambodia’s most quintessential.

-The menu changes daily, but hope that the fried frangipanis are served and the intense ginger-infused beef broth is on the menu.
+The menu changes regularly, but hope that the fried frangipanis are served and the intense ginger-infused beef broth is on the menu.
 Book a table early in the day or a day ahead.
 If you’re not staying at the property, organise a tuk tuk driver through the hotel or ask your own driver to return or wait.

-For more on Cambodian cuisine and Battambang, see our 10-page story ‘Land of Plenty’ in the May 2014 issue of Delicious magazine; ‘On the Map: Bohemian Battambang’ in the March 2014 issue of Travel+Leisure Southeast Asia; ‘Battambang Bada Boom’ on Jaan Bai in the January 2014 issue of Travel+Leisure Southeast Asia; ‘Cambodian Culture Club‘ on Jaan Bai in the January issue of Australian Gourmet Traveller.
+For more on Cambodian cuisine and eating and drinking in Battambang, see our 10-page story ‘Land of Plenty’ in the May 2014 issue of Delicious magazine; ‘On the Map: Bohemian Battambang’ in the March 2014 issue of Travel+Leisure Southeast Asia; ‘Battambang Bada Boom’ on Jaan Bai in the January 2014 issue of Travel+Leisure Southeast Asia; ‘Cambodian Culture Club‘ on Jaan Bai in the January issue of Australian Gourmet Traveller.

 Published 12 July 2014; Updated 27 May 2023

 If you have any spots you think need to be added to our guide to the best eating and drinking in Battambang, feel free to leave your suggestions in the comments below and we’ll test them out when we’re next in the city.